v12technology/fluxtion-quickstart/README.md

 StaticEventProcessor processor = reuseOrBuild("RoomSensorSEP", "com.fluxtion.quickstart.roomsensor.generated",
 SensorMonitor::buildSensorProcessor);
 ```
  The two string parameters are used as the fully qualified name of the generated stream processing class.
 The call to reuseOrBuild checks the classpath for a class that matches the fully qualified name.
 If no class can be loaded for that fqn, then a new stream processor is generated.
+### Defining the calculation
 The builder method constructs the processor with the following definition:
 ```java
 public static void buildSensorProcessor(SEPConfig cfg) {
     //merge csv marshller and SensorReading instance events